MorbusBanane/autologin/README.md

 Problems:
 =========

-- "Keine Ahnung"
+- "Keine Ahnung" - Dies ist ein Lernprojekt!

-- using Chrome,
-error:
+- error:
 Failed to load http://www.settlersonline.com/:
 Redirect from 'http://www.settlersonline.com/' to 'http://settlersonline.com/' has been blocked by CORS policy:
 No 'Access-Control-Allow-Origin' header is present on the requested resource.